-In the system the straw bales act or serve as the growing container and soil medium at the same time.
+In the system, the straw bales act or serve as the growing container and soil medium at the same time.

 Read on to learn more about the best plants for straw bale gardening.

 Sometimes bales get stacked but not always.
 However, bales need to undergo a conditioning process prior to planting.
-Over time, the bales gradually break down due to moisture, roots and exposure to the elements.
+Over time, the bales gradually break down due to moisture, roots, and exposure to the elements.

 Susan Carlson, a Master Gardener, provides a good “idea” of what straw bale gardening is.

-“The idea is that a straw bale is compost waiting to happen.
-Before the growing season begins, over a couple weeks, you add water and a little organic fertilizer or inorganic fertilizer and it will activate an army of bacteria.
+“The idea is that a straw bale is a compost waiting to happen.
+Before the growing season begins, over a couple of weeks, you add water and a little organic fertilizer or inorganic fertilizer and it will activate an army of bacteria.
 The bacteria break down the straw, turning it into just what plants need.
 Plants can be inserted into the bale or seeds can be started in a little potting soil placed on top.”
 Read more…

 Why Consider Straw Bale Gardening?

 Growing plants in the straw bales eliminate the need for soil as the only requirement is the straw bale, and perhaps some compost and potting mix or planting mix.